This article originally appeared on VICE UK.

 Of course, this winter event is also a celebration of "love" and "romance," and so most significantly it is where cuffing season reaches its natural climax before the descent into, “wow, I know what their farts smell like.
 Time to wrap this up.”
-If you’re in a long-term relationship, you obviously won’t be celebrating because you “don’t need a stupid holiday to show how much you love your partner,” and also, you probably spent way too much on each other at Christmas and really would just like a big fuck-off pizza, no doggy thanks, just some peace and quiet would be lovely, maybe some Planet Earth?
+If you’re in a long-term relationship, you obviously won’t be celebrating because you “don’t need a stupid holiday to show how much you love your partner,” and also, you probably spent way too much on each other at Christmas and really would just like a big fuck-off pizza—just some peace and quiet would be lovely, maybe some Planet Earth?

 If you're not going steady, however, and you've also failed to attach yourself, mollusc-like, to someone whose genitals you can at least tolerate over the course of cuffing season, then it's fucking crunch time.
-Obviously, you could choose to publicly boycott Valentine's Day, by doing a Facebook status about how it's "just for the card industry" and the "joke’s on everyone else" because you’re "celebrating alone with a chicken bucket" and "working on yourself".
-Or you could make sincere ‘Galentine’s Day’ plans on the 13th, complete with separate group chat where Tiffany demands everyone bring a gift for the gal pal they’re sat next to at the squad brunch (definitely not something I have ever done, ever.)
+Obviously, you could choose to publicly boycott Valentine's Day, by posting a Facebook status about how it's "just for the card industry" and the "joke’s on everyone else" because you’re "celebrating alone with a chicken bucket" and "working on yourself."
+Or you could make sincere ‘Galentine’s Day’ plans on the 13th, complete with a separate group chat where Tiffany demands everyone bring a gift for the gal pal they’re sitting next to at the squad brunch (definitely not something I have ever done, ever.)

 As tempting and absolutely not depressing as these options sound, however, it's clear the smartest move for the non-cuffed at this time is to go hell for leather.
-The SAS mantra, ‘Who Dares Wins’ can rarely be applied to dating, because there is literally so much to lose by asking someone out.
+The SAS mantra, ‘Who Dares Wins’ can rarely be applied to dating because there is literally so much to lose by asking someone out.
 But because I’m a masochist and attention hoe, last week I decided I would make it my mission to find a last-ditch cuff, and really, *really* put myself out there.

-But you know me, I just couldn’t resist a cheeky bit of Bridget Jones!
+But you know me, I just couldn’t resist a bit of Bridget Jones!
 I am single after all!

 Then, I heard a shudder as the blinds were drawn on the bookshop.
 It was closing time, and I hadn’t bumped into any kind men who would be willing to guide me on how to read Nietzsche.
 Sad!

 Exiting the bookshop in Old Street Station, I noticed a man in Uber Eats gear handing out free coupons.
 He clearly had the whole guerilla marketing strategy tapped because everyone was taking his vouchers.
 I asked if it would be cool for me to stand flyering next to him and learn from the best.
-He nodded, and as he offered “£10 off Uber Eats”, I stood there saying, “Do you want to be my boyfriend?”
+He nodded, and as he offered “£10 [$12] off Uber Eats,” I stood there saying, “Do you want to be my boyfriend?”

 Shockingly, no one took a flyer.

 Unfortunately, there was a show going on at the same time.
-Obviously we all know cool boys like gigs, but interrupting a concert to advertise yourself is not very hip, and I couldn’t stick around for the end as I had limited time to do this write-up.
+Obviously, we all know cool boys like gigs, but interrupting a concert to advertise yourself is not very hip, and I couldn’t stick around for the end as I had limited time to do this write-up.

 I mean honestly, the things people do for attention.

-I turned back to the quiet Wednesday street to see tumbleweed (empty takeaway boxes and chicken bones), billowing in the wind.
+I turned back to the quiet Wednesday street to see tumbleweed (empty takeout boxes and chicken bones), billowing in the wind.
 No one was out, and no one would take my stupid, stupid flyers.
 I resigned myself, and began drafting my anti-V Day FB status in my head.